Find Trade Colleges

 - Barber Instructor

-There were about 56,400 jobs for Barber in 2016 (in the United States).
+In the United States, there were 56,400 jobs for Barber in 2016.
 New jobs are being produced at a rate of 13.5% which is above the national average.
 The Bureau of Labor Statistics predicts 7,600 new jobs for Barber by 2026.
-Due to new job openings and attrition, there will be an average of 6,200 job openings in this field each year.
+The BLS estimates 6,200 yearly job openings in this field.

 The states with the most job growth for Barber are Washington, New Jersey, and Colorado.
 Watch out if you plan on working in North Dakota, Nebraska, or Pennsylvania.
 These states have the worst job growth for this type of profession.